 - Overseas (International SOS): See website for regional phone directory

-As with all health insurance options, there are some clear-cut pros and cons of Tricare Select:
+As with all health insurance options, Tricare Select has pros and cons.

 Tricare Select: Advantages

-- Greatest Freedom of Choice: The single greatest advantage of Tricare Select is the freedom of choice for beneficiaries to choose their own health care providers.
-This preferred-provider plan allows beneficiaries to self-manage their own health care, instead of relying on a PCM.
+- Greatest Freedom of Choice: The greatest advantage of Tricare Select is the freedom of choice for beneficiaries to choose health care providers.

-- Not Restricted to Military Treatment Facilities: Unlike Tricare Prime, which largely restricts beneficiaries to receive services at designated military treatment facilities, Tricare Select allows beneficiaries to see providers at civilian facilities as well.
-This is often a more convenient option for those who live a distance from the closest base or installation.
-Also, this permits beneficiaries to individually research providers and schedule appointments with those who meet their individual criteria.
+- Not Restricted to Military Treatment Facilities: Unlike Tricare Prime, which mandates that beneficiaries receive care at designated military treatment facilities where available, Tricare Select allows beneficiaries to see providers at civilian facilities.

 - Easier Access to Specialists: Under Tricare Select, beneficiaries can directly schedule appointments with specialists (either in-network or out-of-network) instead of obtaining referrals from their PCM.